Never Lose Work to Compaction: Threshold-Based Context Backups for Claude Code

 This lets the StatusLine monitor know:

-- Which session it's tracking (to reset thresholds when sessions change)
+- Which session it's tracking (to reset state when sessions change)

-- What the last context percentage was (to detect threshold crossings)
+- What the last context percentage was (to detect percentage threshold crossings)

 - Where the current backup lives (to display in the statusline)